Main Office

 A CAFE ON THE RESERVOIR

-Rick’s Boatyard Cafe is located on the waterfront of Eagle Creek’s reservoir.
+Rick’s Cafe Boatyard is located on the waterfront of Eagle Creek reservoir.
+Though it’s on the same body of water as Eagle Creek Park, it is located at the south end of the reservoir and is not directly associated with Eagle Creek Park.
 It features fresh seafood, prime steaks, and craft cocktails.

 LOCATION: